Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Related Work

 \subhead{Adversarial Attacks on Forensic Classifiers} At the same time, adversarial attacks on neural networks have emerged as an important threat~\cite{fgsm,yuan2019adversarial}.
 These attacks can be adapted to attack forensic classifiers~\cite{barni2018adversarial}.
 Roughly speaking, we can group these attacks into two different families: adversarial-example-based attacks and GAN-based attacks.

-Attacks based on adversarial examples operate by creating perturbations that are added to an image.
-These perturbations cause a victim classifier to misclassify the image.
+Adversarial example attacks operate by creating additive image perturbations that cause a victim classifier to misclassify the image.
 Several techniques have been proposed to create these perturbations, including L-BFGS~\cite{L-BFGS}, FGSM and iterative-FG~\cite{fgsm,iterative-fg}, JSMA~\cite{jsma}, CW~\cite{cw}, PGD~\cite{pgd}.
 Attacks based on adversarial examples have been used to forensic algorithms, including camera model identification algorithms~\cite{counter2017CNN} and deepfake detectors~\cite{carlini2020evading}.
 Research by Barni et. al has shown, however, that adversarial example attacks do not transfer well to other forensic classifiers~\cite{transferability_Barni}.

 Previous research has also shown that GANs can be utilized to construct attacks that falsify forensic traces.
 GANs were used by Chen et al. to falsify camera model fingerprints~\cite{mislgan} and by Cozzolino et al. to falsify device fingerprints~\cite{cozzolino2019spoc}.
 Kim et. al used a GAN to remove forensic traces left by median filtering~\cite{residualgan}.
-However, research has shown that the GAN-based anti-forensic attacks also have trouble achieving transsferability~\cite{zhao2020effect}.
+However, research has shown that the GAN-based anti-forensic attacks also have trouble in transferring~\cite{zhao2020effect}.